isimmons/mosh-js-unit-testing-starter/Notes.md

 only the simplest logic to make the test pass and then only add to the code after first writing a new test then we won't write unnessessary or overengineered code.

+It just occurred to me that writing the test after the code, I have to do things like changing the code to make sure my test is testing the correct behavior and not getting a false positive/negative.
+With strict TDD the test doesn't pass until I write the minimal code to pass so it has to be the correct behavior.
+In other words, write code, test, remove code, test, add code back to ensure my test wasn't passing for the wrong reason vs TDD way, write test, fail, add code, test pass.
+Strict TDD cuts out all the jumping back and forth between test file and production file.
+When the test turns green and I'm happy with the code structure, I can feel confident in jumping once back to the test file to move on with the next test.

+This is made evident again in the validateUserInput function as Mosh points out that our function is not checking for log usernames.
+I don't think this is something where we should pick and choose when we are going to use proper TDD.
+Either don't or do it always if you have the chance by starting at the beginning of the project.
+Otherwize just know you'll always need to think through the logic with plans on changing the implimentation.
+Either way you need to focus and follow a standard.

 # Testing basics

 The AAA pattern stands for Arrange, Act, Assert and is a good basic template for writing tests.